How to pronounce “Nixtamal”?

 flake.nix+flake.lockfiles -

-Being built-in & not a third-party tool or pattern makes it harder to fork it reasonably & also stifles diversity & innovation as other option will be seen as more friction even if offering something simpler since an extra tool is involed
+Being built-in & not a third-party tool or pattern makes it harder to fork it reasonably & also stifles diversity & innovation as other options will be seen as more friction even if offering something simpler since an extra tool is involed

 Outside of the experimental nature we have other issue that affect pinning: